Appdynamics/mongo-monitoring-extension/README.md

 ##Rebuilding the Project

 1. At the command line, go to the root directory (where all the files are located).
-2. Type "ant" (without the quotes) and press Return.
+2. Type "mvn clean install" (without the quotes) and press Return.

-    'dist' will be updated with the monitor.xml and mongo.jar
+    'target' will be updated with MongoMonitor-[version].zip

 ##Configuration